Flo & Eddie

 Flo & Eddie was an American rock duo consisting of Mark Volman (Flo, short for Phlorescent Leech) and Howard Kaylan (Eddie).

 Kaylan and Volman were founding members of the mid-to late 1960s rock and pop band the Turtles.
-After the Turtles dissolved in 1970, Volman and Kaylan first joined Frank Zappa's band the Mothers of Invention as 'Phlorescent Leech & Eddie'.
+After the Turtles dissolved in 1970, Kaylan and Volman first joined Frank Zappa's band the Mothers of Invention as the 'Phlorescent Leech & Eddie'.
 Contractual restrictions imposed early in their career prevented Volman and Kaylan from using the name 'the Turtles', as well as their own names, in a musical context.
+"The Phlorescent Leech & Eddie" initially referred to Kaylan and Volman respectively, but they exchanged positions after Warner Bros. misprinted their debut album's cover, marking Volman as the "Phlorescent Leech" and Kaylan as "Eddie".

 History

 Career beginnings

 When the Mothers of Invention bandleader Frank Zappa was injured during a concert in London in 1971, Kaylan and Volman found themselves at an impasse, as the group was out of action for a time.
 They responded to this by recording The Phlorescent Leech & Eddie on Reprise Records with most of the other members of the Mothers of Invention.
 Although this album failed to chart, the duo continued to release albums, including the more successful Flo & Eddie; Illegal, Immoral and Fattening; Moving Targets; and Rock Steady with Flo & Eddie.